openziti-test-kitchen/openziti-edge-management-python/docs/CertificateAuthorityApi.md

 # Enter a context with an instance of the API client
 with openziti_edge_management.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = openziti_edge_management.CertificateAuthorityApi(api_client)
+    api_instance = certificate_authority_api.CertificateAuthorityApi(api_client)
-    id = 'id_example' # str | The id of the requested resource
+    id = "id_example" # str | The id of the requested resource
-    certificate = 'certificate_example' # str | A PEM formatted certificate signed by the target CA with the common name matching the CA's validationToken
+    certificate = "certificate_example" # str | A PEM formatted certificate signed by the target CA with the common name matching the CA's validationToken

+    # example passing only required values which don't have defaults set
     try:
         # Verify a CA
         api_response = api_instance.verify_ca(id, certificate)
-        print("The response of CertificateAuthorityApi->verify_ca:\n")
         pprint(api_response)
-    except Exception as e:
+    except openziti_edge_management.ApiException as e:
         print("Exception when calling CertificateAuthorityApi->verify_ca: %s\n" % e)
 ```